Yaksha kingdom: King Vaisravana (Kubera)

-The banks of river Narmada is described as the birthplace of Yaksha king Kuvera (Vaisravana), where his father Visravas, who was a sage, lived (MBh 3,89).
+The banks of river Narmada are described as the birthplace of Yaksha king Kuvera (Vaisravana), where his father Visravas, who was a sage, lived (MBh 3,89).
 King Vaisravana or Kubera was the ruler of Lanka which was guarded by hosts of Rakshasas.
 He had a chariot called Pushpaka capable of going everywhere according to the will of the rider.
 And the kingship of the Yakshas and the sovereignty over sovereigns were also his (2,272).
 Rakshasa Ravana defeated Kuvera in battle and obtained from him the sovereignty of Lanka.
 That adorable Being, leaving Lanka and followed by Gandharvas, Yakshas, Rakshasas, and Kinnaras, went to live on mount Gandhamadana (near Kailasa, Tibet).
-And Ravana forcibly took from him the celestial chariot Pushpaka.
+And Ravana forcibly took from him in the celestial chariot Pushpaka.

-The lord Kuvera of body resembling pure gold, seated on his car of great splendour, and accompanied by numerous Yakshas came there.
+The lord Kuvera of body resembling pure gold, seated in his car of great splendor, and accompanied by numerous Yakshas came there.
 And the lord of treasures, possessed of great beauty, came there to see Arjuna, illuminating the firmament with his effulgence.
 (3:41).

 At (3:160) is mentioned an encounter between Pandava Bhima and the Yaksha army.
 Here Krodhovasa Rakshasas were mentioned as part of Kubera's army.
 Maniman is mentioned as a friend of Kubera and a leader of the army.
 Kubera came to see Bhima the destroyer of his army.